Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 1. **Smooth Details on 3D and V Carves** (medium or fine grit, optional):
 See the [Power Sanding](#power-sanding) section on the sanding attachments available for drill and rotary tools which will save you lots of time clearing out the nooks of intricate carves.
 If you don't have these available, sometimes a less-aggressive bristle brush or even a toothbrush can help release fibers that were left behind.
 1. **Fine Sanding (220-320 Grit)**:
 This grit is for a silky-smooth finish, ideal before applying paint, stain, or sealant.
 Do be aware that the higher the grit you use at this stage, will reduce the ability of stains and finished to penetrate the wood.
-If you are using 1000 grit for example, you are no longer cutting the wood, but packing sawdust into the wood pours, burnishing it.
+If you are using 1000 grit for example, you are no longer cutting the wood, but packing sawdust into the wood pores, burnishing it.
 The surface will become shiny and very smooth, but not allow stain or seal to penetrate fully.
 1. [**Raise the grain**](#raising-the-grain) (optional):
 Do this to further improve to surface finish on woods that you plan on finishing.
 This technique prevents wood fibers from lifting when applying water-based finishes.